Basic and bibasic identities related to divisor functions: Introduction

 Dividing both sides of \eqref{eq:main2} by $a$ and setting $a=0$ we obtain

 This is equivalent to the $q=1$ case of \eqref{eq:eulerian} by using the symmetry of the Eulerian polynomials $t^{n-1}A_n(t^{-1})=A_n(t)$ ($n\geqslant 1$) and the recurrence relation

-In the next section we shall give two proofs of Theorem \ref{thm:01}: the first one uses the $q$-series theory and the second one uses the finite divided difference theory in \cite{CF}, but our proof is self-contained.
-We then derive some new generalizations of \eqref{eq:uch}--\eqref{eq:prodinger} in the subsequent sections.
-We will prove Theorem~\ref{thm:main} in Section~4 with special cases in Section~5.
-In Section~6 we give a finite analogue of of Uchimura's connection between partitions and the number of divisors.
+In the next section we shall first give a simple proof of Theorem~\ref{thm:01} using the $q$-series theory and then derive some consequences and variations.
+We will prove Theorem~\ref{thm:main} in Section~3 and give a finite analogue of Uchimura's variation when $a=1$ along with a connection between partitions and the number of divisors.
+Finally we give new generalizations of \eqref{eq:uch}--\eqref{eq:prodinger} in Section~4.